sidhantdas789/lending_club_case_study/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@sidhantdas789] - feel free to contact me!